W4RH4WK/cpp-init/error_handling.md

 Some people may find it irritating that the output parameter is not immediately recognizable on the call-site.
 My convention is to have (non-optional) output parameters at the beginning.
-Alternatively one can introduce a minimal wrapper for the reference to explicitly annotate the output parameter.
+Alternatively one can introduce a minimal wrapper for the reference to explicitly annotate the output parameter or prefer using a raw pointer.

 ```c++
 ByteBuffer buffer;